Resource Directory /

 • Prairie State Legal Services

-There are 11 office locations serving 36 counties in northern Illinois.
+PSLS has 11 offices that serve 36 counties in northern Illinois.
 The resources page also provides references to self-help information.
+Visit PSLS’ website for more information, office hours and locations.

 • Project Fire Buddies